 With the table saw set to make a 45 degree cut, and the rip fence set for the long edge of the cut to be twelve inches, I ripped five squares of three-quarter inch birch plywood.
 Using the same setup, I mitered three sides on four of the squares, and all four sides of the remaining square.

-Using painters tape to create “hinges” to align the sides of the box, I spread PVC glue on adjacent 45 degree faces and simply folded the box together.
+Using painters tape to create “hinges” to align the sides of the box, I spread PVA glue on adjacent 45 degree faces and simply folded the box together.
 A last piece of painters tape held the last faces together.
 Spreading glue on the four end mitered faces, the fifth square dropped in perfectly.

 A few pin nails secured each of the joints, and Linda’s twelve inch cube riser block was complete and ready for paint in about fifteen minutes.